COMPLETE YOUR FIRST SEMESTER.

 Dean’s Honor List

-Students on the Dean’s Honor List will be notified officially after the beginning of the second semester.
+Students on the Dean’s Honor List will be officially notified at the start of the second semester.
 A student qualifies for the Dean’s Honor List by achieving a GPA for the semester that is in the top 30% of the class.

 Probation and Dismissal